March 13, 2026

 While one doctor might look perfect on paper, another might have given you a better feeling during the consultation.
 Weigh the practical aspects, like office location and communication style, against the rapport you felt.
 This isn’t about finding a flawless doctor but about finding the one who is the best fit for your unique needs and personality.

-Evaluate Your Personal Connection
+Consider Your Personal Connection

 A strong doctor-patient relationship is built on trust and open communication, which is especially important in functional medicine.
 Your doctor will ask personal questions about your diet, stress levels, sleep patterns, and other lifestyle factors to get a complete picture of your health.
 You need to feel comfortable being completely honest with them.
 Did you feel heard and respected during your consultation?
 Did the doctor explain concepts clearly and patiently answer your questions?